Sumit-Baviskar/Amazon-Marketplace-Analytics/README.md

 15)Count the sales occurrences for each time of day on every weekday.

-17)Identify the customer type contributing the highest revenue.
+16)Identify the customer type contributing the highest revenue.

-18)Determine the city with the highest VAT percentage.
+17)Determine the city with the highest VAT percentage.

-19)Identify the customer type with the highest VAT payments.
+18)Identify the customer type with the highest VAT payments.

-20)What is the count of distinct customer types in the dataset?
+19)What is the count of distinct customer types in the dataset?

-21)What is the count of distinct payment methods in the dataset?
+20)What is the count of distinct payment methods in the dataset?

-22)Which customer type occurs most frequently?

-23)Which customer type occurs most frequently?
+21)Which customer type occurs most frequently?

-24)Identify the customer type with the highest purchase frequency.
+22)Identify the customer type with the highest purchase frequency.

-25)Determine the predominant gender among customers.
+23)Determine the predominant gender among customers.

-26)Examine the distribution of genders within each branch.
+24)Examine the distribution of genders within each branch.

-27)Identify the time of day when customers provide the most ratings.
+25)Identify the time of day when customers provide the most ratings.

-28) Determine the time of day with the highest customer ratings for each branch.
+26) Determine the time of day with the highest customer ratings for each branch.

-29)Identify the day of the week with the highest average ratings.
+27)Identify the day of the week with the highest average ratings.

-30)Determine the day of the week with the highest average ratings for each branch.
+28)Determine the day of the week with the highest average ratings for each branch.

 # Approach Used--